Genocs/genocs-library-docs/content/en/library/http-client/index.md

 ### Options

-`type` - sets the IHttpClient message handler, if none is specified then the default handler will be used, other possible values: consul, fabio.
+`type` - It sets the IHttpClient message handler, if none is specified then the default handler will be used, other possible values: consul, fabio.

-`retries` - number of HTTP request retries using an exponential backoff.
+`retries` - The number of HTTP request retries using an exponential backoff.

-`services` - dictionary (map) of service_name:service_url values that can be used to invoke the other web services without a need to hardcode the configuration URLs, especially useful when service discovery mechanism or load balancer is available.
+`services` - The dictionary (map) of service_name:service_url values that can be used to invoke the other web services without a need to hardcode the configuration URLs, especially useful when service discovery mechanism or load balancer is available.

 **appsettings.json**